sharpordie/techdocs/src/zidoo-z9x-guide.md

 1. Tap on the **about tablet** link
 1. Remind the **two last digits** under **ip address**
-1. Launch the `adb connect 192.168.xx.xx` command on your computer
+1. Launch the `adb connect 192.168.xx.xx` command
-1. Ensure the **allow usb debbugging** message has appeared on your device
+1. Ensure the **allow usb debbugging** message has appeared
 1. Ensure the **always allow from this computer** option is checked
 1. Tap on the **ok button**